Bella Hadid & The Weeknd Were Twinning in Camo at His Birthday Bash

 Bella Hadid and The Weeknd are twinning!
 (Can you see them, though?)

-The two wore camo outfits as part of a party theme as they celebrated the singer's 29th birthday with a private event at the TAO nightclub in New York City.
+The two wore camo outfits as part of a party theme as they celebrated the singer's 29th birthday with a private event at the TAO Downtown nightclub in New York City.
+The venue was transformed into an abandoned, jungle military base, complete with a helicopter installation and overgrown entryway.

-Both wore jackets.
-The Weeknd sported matching camo pants and Bella, 22, sported a camo crop top and mini skirt, paired with calf-high sheer socks and mustard yellow lace-up booties.
+Both Bella and The Weeknd wore camo jackets.
+The Weeknd sported matching pants and Bella, 22, sported a camo crop top and mini skirt, paired with calf-high sheer socks and mustard yellow lace-up booties.

 Guests, such as Paris Hilton, who is celebrating her 38th birthday this weekend, also wore camo outfits to the party.